srouas/asyncAwaitFetchPractice/README.md

-# Async / Await and Fetch practice
+# Kanye Rest API - Quote Generator App

-Practicing my newly learnt async await and fetch API knowledge in a task given by SOC
+Practicing my newly learnt async await and fetch API knowledge to create a random Kanye quote generator app.

-### Task
+### Async / Await and Fetch practice

 - Fetch data from https://api.kanye.rest/ containing a quote and then on the given website have it set to the h1 of the page and on click of the button to give you a new quote, aka a new header each time.